- Who has to comply with the AODA?

 Other Commonly Asked Questions

 - Do we have to make the office we rent accessible?
 Who is responsible us or the property owner?

 - What if another company provides some of our services?

 - Who must take care of a service animal while its owner is accessing goods or services?

-- Who can I contact if my rights have violated?
+- Who can I contact if my rights have been violated?

 - I have questions related to building accessibility.
 Who can help me?